tkoz0/puzzles/samples/readme.txt

 Empty cell: space
 (In solution, boundary lines around same numbered regions are not shown)

+Note: using hex digits (ABCDEF) for numbers 10-15.
+No larger numbers appear.

 +-------+ +-------+
 |43 6   | |4336661|
 | 5   6 | |4535266|